ronxldwilson/SNOW-Interview-Qs/README.md

 Done:

-3. What is full form of CMDB and what is it?
+1. What is full form of CMDB and what is it?

 CMDB stands for Configuration Management Database.
 CMDB is a repository.
 It acts as a data warehouse for information technology installations.
 It holds data related to a collection of IT assets, and descriptive relationships between such assets.

+4. What is LDAP Integration and its use?
+[LDAP]

+LDAP is Light weight Directory Access Protocol.
+You can use it for user data population and user authentication.
+ServiceNow integrates with LDAP directory to streamline the user log in process and to automate the creation of user and assigning them roles.

 To be Done: